tmsgn/myscraper/README.md

 # Standalone Video API

-This folder contains a self-contained API server you can move to your Desktop and run independently.
+This folder contains a self-contained API server you can run independently.
 It exposes simple endpoints to fetch video sources and subtitles by TMDB id.

 ## Endpoints

 - GET /api/movie/:tmdbId
-  - Returns aggregated playable sources and subtitles for the movie TMDB id.
+  - Returns the first working provider stream (fastest path) for a movie.
 - GET /api/tv/:tmdbId/season/:season/episode/:episode
-  - Returns aggregated playable sources and subtitles for the specific TV episode by TMDB id.
+  - Returns the first working provider stream for a TV episode.

-Response format follows the output of `@p-stream/providers` runAll: an object per source/embed with stream URLs and subtitles.
+Response format follows the output of `@p-stream/providers` single-result path: `{ sourceId, stream, embedId? }`.

+### Provider exclusions

+- The provider `fsharetv` (fshare.co) is excluded by default for stability.
+- No query parameter is required; the server always skips it.

 ## Environment